libretro/docs/docs/guides/controller-autoconfiguration.md

 2. Retain the `input_device` field with the generic identifier for system compatibility.
 3. Implement `input_device_display_name` to show a more specific title in the RetroArch interface.

-**Illustration**: The Data Frog P02 controller is typically recognized as "Wireless Controller".
+**Example of third-party vendor/product**: Data Frog P02

 ### Conflict prevention with default-off configs

-To avoid potential conflicts with widely-used devices, implement the following for certain controllers:
+Some third-party controller vendors may use the same vendor ID and product ID as original controllers, which can lead to conflicts.
+To prevent issues with commonly used devices, consider the following steps for specific controllers:
 1. Append "(default-off)" to the configuration filename.
 2. Comment out the `input_vendor_id` and `input_product_id` lines in the config file.